JDIZM/next-prisma/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Prisma

+### Migrations

+run `npm run prisma:status` to check the status of the current migrations.

+Then `npm run prisma:migrate` to run the migrations.

+### Seeding the database

+Seed the database with `npm run prisma:seed`.

+The migrations will only create the required tables and schema.
+The seed script will populate the database with data.

 ## Learn More